tidyverse/dplyr/cran-comments.md

 This is a resubmission following unexpectedly high numbers of failures in the revdep checks.
 Email correspondence summarised below.

-There are eight packages that broke because of rbind_all/rbind_list (aemo, PopED, bootnet, boxr, ggvis, lvnet, mlVAR, rwunderground).
-I clearly did not deprecate these functions correctly so I'll add back in.
+There were eight packages that broke because of rbind_all/rbind_list (aemo, PopED, bootnet, boxr, ggvis, lvnet, mlVAR, rwunderground).
+I clearly did not deprecate these functions correctly so I've addded back in.
+A spot check of ggvis and rwunderground shows no problems now.

 There were five problems that were somehow missed by our revdep checks: